nemoislost-cmd/AnubisTestApp/README.md

 ## Installation

 Anubis Chat requires a minimum SDK of  21.
-This app has been tested on Google Pixel 4 and Pixel 4a emulators.
+This app has been tested on Google Pixel 4, Pixel 4a and Pixel 6 emulators.
 For the sending of remote data to server, attacker machine has to be configured with ngrok.

 To download and set up ngrok , visit the site here [https://ngrok.com/download]